kamranjune/scrapegoose/README.md

 The note displays in the input box.
 This app is a combination of Mongoose Activity 11 and Mongoose Activity 20.

+### Programming Notes:
-I made this app in both a JQUERY version and Handlebars version.
+A foreign key is made for the Link between Articles and Notes in the Mongo Database via Mongoose.
+Also I made this app in both a JQUERY version and Handlebars version.

 The handlebars version is posted to heroku.